Regulations when Transporting Dangerous Goods

 7. Marking and Labeling

-The marking and labelling section covers all aspects of packaging marking, including how to affix hazard labels, over-packing dangerous goods and how to provide important information.
+The marking and labeling section covers all aspects of packaging marking, including how to affix hazard labels, over-packing dangerous goods and how to provide important information.

 8. Documentation